stefanrueger/urboot/README.md

  - Carefully double check all fuse settings for your part; for example, if the bootloader requires hardware support then the bootloader size as given by command line tools or `hexls` will be in *bytes* but the data sheets often specify `BOOTSZ` in *words* (note the factor of 2).
+ - Check the lock settings for your part; for example, if the bootloader is a vector bootloader then the lock bits should enable to write to everywhere, even the hardware bootloader section.
+   Urboot bootloaders are sometimes smaller than the smallest hardware boot sections and they protect themselves from being overwritten; if the hardware lock for a large hardware boot section is enabled then this space cannot be used for applications.
  - Check the logical connections.
 If using a separate USB/serial converter check whether the correct I/O pins are hooked up: The **`RX`** pin that the bootloader was compiled with (typically, the `RX` pin of the processor's USART) needs to be connected to the **`TX`** pin